UoR Graduate Attributes

 In practice students should

-- Be proficient in using digital tools within and beyond the discipline (e.g. Microsoft Office 365, GenAI).
+- Be proficient in using digital tools and technologies within the discipline.

 - Adapt to emerging technologies to ensure digital skills remain current and relevant.